What Types of First-Class Mail Are There?

 -

 Consistent processing standards across USPS facilities.
-First-Class Mail is generally processed ahead of other mail classes, such as Marketing Mail.
+First-Class Mail is generally processed ahead of certain other mail classes, such as Marketing Mail.

 -